-Each resource can assist a person to access the full range of services available.
-Students and employees accused (respondent) of committing an act of sexual misconduct may obtain confidential and anonymous support and counseling at NMT's Counseling & Disabilities Office in the Fidel Center.
+Those resources can assist a person to access the full range of services available.
+Students and employees accused (respondent) of committing an act of sexual misconduct may obtain confidential and anonymous support and counseling at New Mexico Tech's Counseling Center in the Fidel Center.
 Employees can receive support and advice from the Office of Human Resources or Office of AA/EEOC.